• Articles

 Amazon Web Services (AWS) originated in the early 2000s when Amazon.com, the retail giant, faced IT infrastructure challenges due to rapid growth.
 What began as an internal project to streamline operations soon evolved into a commercial cloud computing platform.

 Between 2006 and 2010, AWS made its debut to the public, offering services like EC2 and SQS.
 It quickly gained traction, particularly among startups and enterprises seeking scalable, cost-effective solutions.
-AWS expanded its service offerings during this period, introducing key features like Amazon S3 and Amazon RDS.
+It expanded its service offerings during this period, introducing key features like Amazon S3 and Amazon RDS.

-Today, AWS continues to expand its global infrastructure, enhance its services, and focus on sustainability, with a growing emphasis on machine learning and artificial intelligence.
+Today, it continues to expand its global infrastructure, enhance its services, and focus on sustainability, with a growing emphasis on machine learning and artificial intelligence.
 It has evolved from an internal solution to a global cloud leader, shaping the digital landscape for businesses worldwide.

 Explore this blog on AWS IOPS to learn about the speed and responsiveness of data access on the AWS storage system.